Difficulty

 The primary issue with pomegranates isn't necessarily winter lows.
 They awaken from dormancy quite early and are susceptible enough to frost damage that they often die back to the ground, so unless you live in a relatively stable climate or willing to use pots (which might be a suitable option for the more ambitious since pomegranates are highly precocious), you probably shouldn't take them too seriously.

 Furthermore, disease is a serious issue for pomegranates in wet climates, and chemical control isn't very effective against all of them.
 If you live in such a region, your best option would be to cover them with something equivalent to a greenhouse and use drip irrigation, although I have not seen enough to know how well this works when it comes to avoiding infection.
-However, this would also expose your plants to additional heat, which might be necessary since some people do not receive an adequate amount for their pomegranates to develop the sugar required to be worth the effort.
+However, this would expose your plants to additional heat, which might be necessary since some people do not receive an adequate amount for their pomegranates to develop the sugar required to be worth the effort.

 AC Sweet